epgmedia/beveragedynamics/wp-content/plugins/custom-facebook-feed/README.txt

 9. It's super easy to display your Facebook feed in any page or post

 == Changelog ==
+= 1.9.9.3 =
+* New: Hashtags in link, photo and video descriptions are now also linked
+* Fix: Fixed an issue with hashtags being linked when the post text is also linked, which interfered with the text formatting

+= 1.9.9.2 =
+* Fix: Removed a couple of stray PHP notices

+= 1.9.9.1 =
+* Fix: Fixed an occasional issue with hashtags in inline CSS inadvertently being linked

+= 1.9.9 =
+* New: Hashtags in your posts are now linked to the hashtag search on Facebook.
+This can be disabled in the 'Post Text' section on the Typography settings page.
+* New: Added a Facebook icon to the Custom Facebook Feed admin menu
+* Fix: Corrected the left side margin on the "Like" box so that it aligns correctly with posts

 = 1.9.8.1 =
 * Fix: Fixed an admin JavaScript error introduced by the last update